cpfaff/my-project-managemt/README.md

 # Your-Research-Project

-The repository contains a collection of ideas related to project and data mangement in research groups.
-That comprises ideas for useufl folder structures and files as well as naming conventions.
-It contains an R package which can be installed providing the predefined folder structure, reqcommended packages, and convenient functionality with the focus on reproducability and consistency of scientific analysis projects.
+The repository contains a loose collection of ideas on the handling of research data in small research groups.
+That comprises e.g. introductions to a useful set of tools (mostly R related), folder structures, naming conventions, workflows, project and research data mangenent.
+Further it contains an R package whichis providing access to the collected ideas.